adrianababakanian/gatsby-personal-site-netlify/src/pages/design/cal-hacks-branding/index.md

 date: "2018-09-12T17:12:33.962Z"
 featuredImage: ./assets/scaled.png
 tags: ["design", "Visual", "Branding", "Web", "UI"]
-blurb: "Applied iterative experience & user research to develop a cohesive visual identity for the world's largest hackathon."
+blurb: "Applied iterative experience & user research to develop a cohesive visual identity for the world's largest hackathon. &#13; Took full ownership of designing visual campaigns enabling initiatives in diversity, entrepreneurship, and sustainability."
 ---

 <a href="https://calhacks.io" class="cycle">Cal Hacks</a> is a nonprofit organization of students passionate about fostering a culture of hacking, entrepreneurship, and social good via the empowerment of technology.
 Our claim to fame is throwing the world’s largest collegiate hackathon every fall.
 As our team’s designer, I utilize design as a tool for progressing our initiatives and the causes that inspire me.